Yum Yum Sauce

 This Japanese-American is also known as white sauce, shrimp sauce, hibachi sauce and yummy sauce.
 But whichever name you know it by the consensus is that it is indeed YUMMY!
 No Japanese steakhouse meal is complete without it – whether drizzled on grilled chicken, fried rice and noodles, vegetables and as a dipping sauce for shrimp, potstickers and sushi, it’s simply delicious!

-- As a dipping sauce for shrimp
+- As a dipping sauce for shrimp, crab cakes, and fish cakes

 - Drizzled over fried rice and noodles